The Sispeed NanoKVM Lite Is An Amazing Value

 I’d like to be able to deploy these NanoKVM devices remotely where they can only be accessed via Tailscale.
 I will be in big trouble if Tailscale decides to crash shortly before an emergency!
 You might want to leave a NanoKVM running in an accessible location for a few months before you commit to hosting one off-site.

-password.
-The web interface and documentation doesn’t make it obvious that this is the obvious password even exists.
+I also noticed that the NanoKVM accepts root logins via SSH using a password on the Ethernet interface.
+The default password is root, and it isn’t tied in any way to the web interface’s admin password.
+The web interface and documentation doesn’t make it obvious that this password even exists.
 I disabled password logins via SSH, but that breaks the web interface’s terminal access.

 This is an easily solvable problem, but it is also a huge gaping hole.
 How many NanoKVM devices are plugged in right now with an open SSH port and an obvious root password?